dfe-analytical-services/leo-graduate-industry-dashboard/README.md

 ### Deployment

-- The app is deployed to the department's shinyapps.io subscription using GitHub actions, to [https://department-for-education.shinyapps.io/la-school-places-scorecards](https://department-for-education.shinyapps.io/la-school-places-scorecards).
+- The app is deployed to the department's shinyapps.io subscription using GitHub actions, to [https://department-for-education.shinyapps.io/leo-graduate-industry-dashboard/](https://department-for-education.shinyapps.io/leo-graduate-industry-dashboard/).
 The yaml file for this can be found in the .github/workflows folder.

+If you have any questions about the shinyapps.io subscription and deployment in DfE please contact the Statistics Development Team at [statistics.development@education.gov.uk](mailto:statistics.development@education.gov.uk).

 ### Navigation